Sony Camera Equipment for Unit Stills Photography

 Key Takeaway

 I think the key takeaway is to ensure you have at least some backup kit when starting out.
 I know that can be a chicken and egg situation at first.
-But please ensure that you charge enough to live on with enough profit factored in to build your kit for what you need in the longer term.
+But please ensure that you charge enough to live on with enough profit factored in to build your kit for what you need in the longer term, and to cover replacement, upgrades and repairs.
 After all, it’s a business and you must price yourself accordingly.

 Here’s a final thought.
-When starting out you can always hire additional equipment for important jobs until you’ve built your own kit to an optimum level.
+When starting out you can always hire equipment on a per job basis until you’ve built your own kit to an optimum level.

-You can learn more about my behind the scenes photography and work as a unit stills photographer here.
+You can learn more about my work as a unit stills photographer here and my work as a behind the scenes photographer here.

 Related Topics

-Alternatively, you can see more of my professional photography here, featuring a wider range of photographic genres.
-You might also be interested in reading more of my photography tutorials and tips here.
+You might be interested in reading more of my photography tutorials and tips here or learning about my corporate and events photography here.

 Share this post: